by W.A. Steer PhD

 Features not yet implemented, but under consideration (roughly in order of likely implementation)

-- Stereo vector analyser
+- Tidy up the stereo vector analyser visualisation

 - Grid-line option on the spectral display